-The Task Force is established the effective date of the 2011 National Agreement, and will consist of four members appointed by the NALC and four members appointed by the Postal Service.
-The Task Force is authorized to jointly test techniques directed to improving work relationships between city letter carriers and supervisors as well as alternate methods and procedures related to city delivery functions.
+The Task Force will consist of an equal number of members appointed by the NALC and by the Postal Service.
+The Task Force is authorized to jointly test techniques directed at improving work relationships between city letter carriers and supervisors as well as alternate methods and procedures related to city delivery functions.
 These initiatives may be tested separately or in concert with each other, as jointly determined by the Task Force.
 The Task Force's guiding principles should be to improve the work climate and daily relationships on the workroom floor, and to increase operational efficiency in city delivery.